PPIA Junior Summer Institute

 Humphrey School JSI participants spend seven weeks in the Minneapolis-St. Paul metropolitan area actively engaged in four integrated and inter-related learning environments, each of which will allow students to apply new knowledge and skills to policy issues or grand challenges of their choosing.

-1. Academic Skills Workshop Series, designed to prepare participants to thrive in graduate school, that includes:
+1. Academic Skills Workshop Series, designed to prepare participants to thrive in graduate school, which includes:

 - GRE preparation